abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_4_Basic_Concepts/Section_4.md

 - Every C compiler that conforms the C11 standard will have a standard header files supplied with it.

-- Use #ifndef and #define to protect against multiple inclusion of header files.
+- Use #ifdef and #define to protect against multiple inclusion of header files.

 - header files includes many different things like #define directives, structure declaration, typedef statements and function prototypes.